 Often my favorite thing about Thanksgiving turkey, these croquettes are the PERFECT recipe to try with leftovers from other meals!
-It also works great with leftover chicken (or those rotisserie chickens from the grocery store).
+It works great with leftover chicken (or those rotisserie chickens from the grocery store).

-- 3 tbsp. butter
+- 3 tablespoon butter

-- 4 tbsp. flour
+- 4 tablespoon all-purpose flour

 - ½ cup milk

 - ½ cup chicken broth